 General permits are issued for a given state-wide activity.
-Regarding construction activities, all development projects in North Carolina that disturb an acre or greater of land require a local or state-approved E&SC plan.
-The project will be automatically covered by an NPDES Stormwater General Permit NCG010000 (NCG01) for construction-related activities, provided that the ground stabilization and basin design requirements in that permit are included in the E&SC Plan (NCDENR, 2013).
+Regarding construction activities, all development projects in North Carolina that disturb an acre or greater of land require a local or state-approved E&SC plan and obtain coverage for construction related stormwater discharges under NPDES Stormwater General Permit NCG010000 (NCG01).
+NCDOT complies with the applicable E&SC plan design and stabilization requirements of NCG01 as part of its individual NPDES permit to discharge stormwater for construction-related activities.